Boeing 737 MAX: Design

 In mid-2011, one design objective was matching fuel burn of the 737 MAX to that of the Airbus A320neo's 15% fuel-burn advantage.
 The initial 737 MAX reduction was 10–12%; it was later enhanced to 14.5%.
-The fan was widened from 61 in to 69.4 in by raising the nose gear and placing the engine higher and forward.
+The fan was widened from 61 in to 69.4 in by raising the nose gear and placing the engine higher on the wing and further forward.
 The split tip winglet added 1–1.5% fuel burn reduction and a re-lofted tail cone another 1%.
 Electronically controlling the bleed air system improved efficiency.
 The new engine nacelle included chevrons, similar to those of the Boeing 787, which also helped to reduce engine noise.